KurtRoepke/Rebuild-profile/README.md

-<h1>Corrupted file rebuild</h1>
+<h1>Corrupted profile rebuild</h1>

 <h2>Description</h2>
-This project explain's the process of creating an instance of windows server 2022 and, a windows 10 pro client.
-The project also explains creating an active directory domain with an admin ou and, account.
-Finaly the project also explains setting up basic nat/routing, dhcp server and, a dns server.
+In this project i explain the process of rebuilding a corropted windows profile and transffering important files to  the new profile.
 <br />